karmaniverous/metastructure/README.md

+> **Where other tools use special syntax & structure to ENCAPSULATE Terraform code, Metastructure uses a powerful template engine to GENERATE Terraform code.**

 # Metastructure

 Metastructure is a command-line tool that can generate & manage a complex AWS infrastructure, DevOps pipeline, etc., with a single YAML config file and a handful of Handlebars templates.